bharadx07/better-eval/README.md

 ### An alternative to ```eval()``` in JavaScript that is customizable and safer!

-The eval function in JavaScript sucks, and there lacks alternatives that provide the same simplicity that the original eval function had. **better-eval** solves this problem by adressing the security issues, and delivering the same simplicity.
+The eval function in JavaScript sucks, and there lacks alternatives that provide the same simplicity that the original eval function had. **better-eval** solves this problem by adressing the security and spped issues, while delivering the same easy-to-use API.

 <a href="https://www.npmjs.com/package/better-eval">
   <img src="https://img.shields.io/npm/v/better-eval?style=flat-square&color=FF524C&labelColor=000" alt="NPM Version">